WordPress Themes can be more faster than you think let’s see how !!?

 2. Compress your website

 When you compress a file on your computer as a ZIP file, the total size of the file is reduced, making it both easier and faster to send to someone.
-Gzip works in exactly the same way but with your Web page files.
+Gzip works in the same way, but with your Web page files.

 Once installed, Gzip automatically compresses your website’s files as ZIP files, saving bandwidth and speeding up page-loading times.
 When a user visits your website, their browser will automatically unzip the files and show their contents.
 This method of transmitting content from the server to the browser is far more efficient and saves a lot of time.

-When you compress your website CSS & Javascript files, it will really help to boost your website speed.
-Best plugin for this job is Better WordPress Minify.
-There are much more plugins which help to compress your CSS and javascript files as well as cache your website, that one is WP Fastest Cache.
+When you compress your website’s CSS & JavaScript files, it will really help to boost your website’s speed.
+The best plugin for this job is Better WordPress Minify.
+Many more plugins help to compress your CSS and JavaScript files as well as cache your website, one is WP Fastest Cache.

 4. Compress your website Images

-Same like above step 3, if you compress you all website images then it will really help to speed up your website.
-There is a plugin specially for this job.
-Smush Image Compression and Optimization, first we have to install and activate the plugin and then change the setting as per our need.
+Same as the above step 3, if you compress all website images, then it will really help to speed up your website.
+There is a plugin specially for this job. >Smush Image Compression and Optimization, first, we have to install and activate the plugin, and then change the settings as per our needs.

-5. Upgrade version of plugins theme, and WordPress
+- Upgrade version of the plugin’s theme and WordPress

 NOTE: If we follow these steps, our website will never go down and run smoothly without and loading issue.